ENERGY EFFICIENCY

 Asking Critical Questions Forum: To Till & EV or Not to Till & EV?

 Join Master Sommelier Andrea Robinson for an evidence-based exploration of two actively debated vineyard transitions–conservation/no-till and the pros and cons of EV tractors.
 Morgan Twain-Peterson MW of Bedrock Vineyards and Margarita Postoronca of CHANDON will candidly share their experience implementing conservation and no-till practices and being early adopters of EV tractors.
-Discover how these growers are realizing the documented benefits of dramatically reducing tillage–from enhanced soil health and water retention to reduced erosion and operational costs–while successfully navigating site-specific challenges like cover crop selection and weed management.
-Plus, get candid insights about where electric tractors excel–from mowing and under-vine cultivation to spraying–and where traditional equipment still plays a crucial role.
+Praveen Penmetsa, CEO of Monarch Tractor, will provide insight into the evolution of EV tractor technology, highlighting advancements in performance and reliability.
+Discover how these growers are realizing the documented benefits of dramatically reducing tillage–from enhanced soil health and water retention to reduce erosion–while successfully navigating site-specific challenges like cover crop selection and weed management.
+Plus, get candid insights about where electric tractors excel, and where traditional equipment may still play a role.
 This practical discussion will debate when and if to implement these climate-smart practices across different vineyard conditions.

 Action Opportunities: